 Wind turbines may perform scheduled routines which result in owner-allocated downtime.
 Examples include lubrication and cable untwist events.
 Periodic tests can be created to ensure the frequency and duration of such events is in accordance with typical operation.
 These tests alert the owner to a wind turbine stuck in an owner-allocated downtime state.
 They will also generate an alert if a wind turbine is performing a greater number of scheduled events than anticipated.
 This could be due to wrong parameterisation or a sensor failure.

 Temperature Alarms vs. Outdoor Temperature

 Turbines can shut down or constrain due to high component temperature when the outdoor temperature is within specification for unconstrained operation.
-Sometimes shutdown is initiated due to the turbine measuring a high (or extremely low) outdoor temperature when in fact the temperature sensor has failed.
+Sometimes shutdown is initiated due to the turbine measuring a high (or extremely low) outdoor temperature when in fact, the temperature sensor has failed.
 SCADA Miner checks the temperature recorded by an alternative measurement source.
 An Exception Report is generated if temperature shutdown or temperature-initiated power reduction occurs within wind turbine rated operating temperature.
 This information can be particularly valuable.
-If a turbine is constrained due to a high temperature component, that turbine is still 100% available according to most availability-based contracts.
+If a turbine constrains due to a high temperature component, that turbine is still 100% available according to most availability-based contracts.
 While the wind farm owner suffers lost revenue, there is little motivation for the OEM to address the problem.
 In countries where the electricity spot price increases sharply on hot days, these constraints occur when electricity is most valuable.
 There can be significant cost benefits in early detection and rectification of temperature-constraining defects.